ajdiaz/timeline/man/tl-timeline.1.md

 **list** [filter]

 : Show current available timeline, but not refresh it from the internet.
-Usually you want ot use this if you are offline, else use **refresh** subcommand instead.
+Usually you want to use this if you are offline, else use **refresh** subcommand instead.
 For known more about filters read the **FILTER** section below.